 - Enhancing Livelihoods: Fairness in the Workplace, Opportunities for Women, Inclusive Business

 Though not all goals have been achieved—specifically in the environmental aspects—Unilever has stated that the USLP has only made them stronger.
-Here are the positive impacts of the USLP:
+Here are the impacts of the USLP:

 Brand Growth and Innovation

 In 2014, Unilever started to define and measure its ‘sustainable living brands’.
 Those brands have continuously and consistently outperformed the average growth rate of Unilever.

 Risks & Cost Reduction

 Unilever has avoided €1 billion in costs since 2008 by improving water and energy efficiency in their factories and by using less material and producing less waste.

 The USLP has helped Unilever attract and retain the best people who want to contribute to sustainable development and are proud to be working for the company.